behaviour

 • Make time to find out what drives behaviour.

-• Say Thank you before the do what you ask
+• Say “Thank you” before they do what you ask

 • Address the child by their preferred name all the time.

 I hope these are useful.
-Please feel free to add your own behaviour management habits in the comments.
+Please feel free to add your behaviour management habits in the comments.

-Other behaviour linked articles.
+Other Student Behaviour articles.

-Essential behaviour deescalation techniques.
+Essential behaviour de-escalation techniques.

 5 reasons your challenging behaviour strategies aren’t working.